19hours/sg-statutes/Acts/Legal Profession Act.md

 ### Extension or abridgment of time

 17\.
-Without prejudice to the generality of section 18(2) of, and item 7 of the First Schedule to, the Supreme Court of Judicature Act (Cap.
-322), the court may, at any time and on such terms as it thinks just, by order extend or abridge the time prescribed for any thing under any rules made under section 10(2)(g).
+Without prejudice to the generality of section 18(2) of, and item 7 of the First Schedule to, the Supreme Court of Judicature Act, the court may, at any time and on such terms as it thinks just, by order extend or abridge the time prescribed for any thing under any rules made under section 10(2)(g).

 [8/2011 wef 03/05/2011]

+[Act 22 of 2018 wef 18/04/2018]

 18\.
 [Repealed by Act 8 of 2011 wef 03/05/2011]